Amazon CloudWatch: Comprehensive Observability and Monitoring on AWS

 '

-# Get query results
+Retrieve query results

 aws logs get-query-results --query-id xxxxx-yyyy-zzzz

-# Query: Average latency by endpoint
+Query: average latency by endpoint

 aws logs start-query \